Dependency injection: Services and clients

 A service is any class which contains useful functionality.
 In turn, a client is any class which uses services.
+The services that a client requires are the client's dependencies.

 Any object can be a service or a client; the names relate only to the role the objects play in an injection.
 The same object may even be both a client (it uses injected services) and a service (it is injected into other objects).
 Upon injection, the service is made part of the client's state, available for use.

 Interfaces

 Clients should not know how their dependencies are implemented, only their names and API.
 A service which retrieves emails, for instance, may use the IMAP or POP3 protocols behind the scenes, but this detail is likely irrelevant to calling code that merely wants an email retrieved.
 By ignoring implementation details, clients do not need to change when their dependencies do.

 Injectors

 The injector, sometimes also called an assembler, container, provider or factory, introduces services to the client.

 The role of injectors is to construct and connect complex object graphs, where objects may be both clients and services.
 The injector itself may be many objects working together, but must not be the client, as this would create a circular dependency.

 Because dependency injection separates how objects are constructed from how they are used, it often diminishes the importance of the new keyword found in most object-oriented languages.
 Because the framework handles creating services, the programmer tends to only directly construct value objects which represents entities in the program's domain (such as an Employee object in a business app or an Order object in a shopping app).